Information Systems

 International activities:

-The SI group collaborates with numerous academic partners across all continents.
+The SI Group collaborates with numerous academic partners across all continents.

 SI-IMG International